(Suhakam – has it been the desired shield against breach of human rights in Malaysia and how effective they have been todate? Logo source: Suhakam)

 Suhakam is not alone on this one.

-If one trace back to many commissions (famous during Pak Lah’s time), committees, councils that has been created in the past to look into problems, tragedies and other improvement methods, just how many of the “recommendations” that has been implemented by the Government – recommendations that would mean a big change on how the Government goes about doing its business.
+If one trace back to many commissions (famous during Pak Lah’s time), committees, councils that have been created in the past to look into problems, tragedies and other improvement methods, just how many of the “recommendations” that has been implemented by the Government – recommendations that would mean a big change on how the Government goes about doing its business.

 It is no wonder many citizens regarded Suhakam as nothing more than a toothless tiger when it comes to gross abuse of human rights.

-If Suhakam really want the Government to sit up and listen to its recommendations, the best way to go about it is for Suhakam to simply close shop and ask the members to go back and do something better at home.
+If Suhakam really wants the Government to sit up and listen to its recommendations, the best way to go about it is for Suhakam to simply close shop and ask the members to go back and do something better at home.

 Perhaps then, overburden with criticism on how the Government conduct itself when it comes to human rights (and perhaps strong message by the people via the electoral), the Government might just take a look at Suhakam’s recommendations and get to implement them in an effective manner.